MatthewHxlden/xProtocol/README.md

-# xProtocol
+# 0xProtocol
-xProtocol is a fully autonomous Layer 1 blockchain powered by AI.
+0xProtocol is a fully autonomous Layer 1 blockchain powered by AI.
 Validated by six AI agents who will publicly discuss blockchain proposals and implement upgrades without any human input.